richfitz/stevedore/README.md

 There is still a lot of work to do here:

-* windows support needs work - the current approach works only for a unix socket
+* windows support needs work (see above for details)
-* unix non-socket (tcp) access, and TLS
+* unix non-socket (tcp) access, including TLS.
+Setting it up is not too bad but testing it securely is a pain.
-* endpoints that require http hijacking are not fully supported (i.e., attach) but the foundations are there to support this - stdin is likely to be a major hassle though and I'm not sure if it's possible from within R's REPL
+* endpoints that require http hijacking are not fully supported (i.e., attach) but the foundations are there to support this - stdin is likely to be a major hassle though and I'm not sure if it's possible from within R's REPL.
+The websockets approach might be better but stands very little chance of working on windows.
 * endpoints that require tar input and output (equivalents of `docker cp` especially) need major work
+* `.dockerignore` files are not currently honoured
 * lots of work on parameter wrangling for the more complicated endpoints (basically things that take anything more complicated than a string array are prone to failure because I've not tested them yet)
 * swarm features (`nodes`, `plugins`, `secrets`, `services` and `swarm`) are not implemented - not because they'd be any harder but just because I've never used them
 * authentication of registries for pull and push (not hard, just not done)